tedneward/Azgaarnoth/Creatures/Races-Holding/Hobgoblin.md

 **Challenge** 1/2 (100 XP)

 **Martial Advantage**.
-Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn’t incapacitated.
+Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a weapon attack if that creature is within 5 feet of an ally of the hobgoblin that isn't incapacitated.

 #### Actions
 **Longsword**. *Melee Weapon Attack*: +3 to hit, reach 5 ft., one target.
 Hit: 5 (1d8 + 1) slashing damage, or 6 (1d10 + 1) slashing damage if used with two hands.